CSCfi/fairdata-ida/Docker_Setup.md

 0.0.0.0 ida.fd-dev.csc.fi
 ```

-### 1.3 Set up the IDA git repositories
+### 1.3 Clone the necessary IDA and Fairdata git repositories locally

-Git clone the IDA git repositories into your local development folder on your machine.
+Clone the IDA git repositories into your local development folder on your machine.

 ```
 mkdir ~/dev